-As described previously, the City is in the process of developing a multimodal level of service standard that will incorporate a corridor travel time metric that will establish minimum travel speeds along select corridors.
-The travel time metric will be used to assess potential impacts and determine transportation needs for the City.
-It is anticipated that with increases in traffic volumes, travel times will also increase without implementation of transportation improvements.
+As described previously, the City recently developed a multimodal level of service standard that established minimum travel speeds along select corridors.
+The travel time metric was used to assess potential impacts and determine transportation needs for the City.
+With increases in traffic volumes, travel times will also increase without implementation of transportation improvements.
+The City's travel demand model, traffic simulation model, and existing roadway travel speed data were used to forecast No Action Alternative roadway speed and LOS.